 Works (Tap to zoom)

-Leslie Wayne manipulates the medium of painting by approaching oil paint as a sculptural material, oftentimes scraping, folding, cutting, and building up the surfaces.
-Her work takes on three-dimensional forms with layers, varying textures, and colors.
-The tactile quality of her work evokes the experience of geology and natural phenomena.
-“My relationship to landscape is really rooted in memory, in the light, colors, and geography of the West,” she said in an interview published in Figure/Ground Communication in 2013.
-She continues, “So here, in the middle of midtown Manhattan, I approach the subject more as an opportunity to depict visual manifestations of physical forces: compression, subduction, morphogenesis, rather than pictures of nature in the traditional sense.
-And many of the paintings are shaped in ways that accentuate movement and instability.”
-In recent years, her focus has shifted from abstraction and nature to ideas around representation through paintings of everyday objects and the relationship between tromp l’oeil and verisimilitude.
+Leslie Wayne (b.
+1953 in Landstühl, Germany; lives and works in New York, NY) manipulates the medium of painting by approaching oil paint as a sculptural material, often scraping, folding, cutting, collaging and building up her surfaces.
+Her work takes on three-dimensional forms through layering and varying textures and colors.
+The tactile quality of her work has often evoked geology and the forces of nature by approaching her subject matter through visual manifestations of physical forces: compression, subduction and morphogenesis, rather than pictures of nature in the traditional sense.
+Many of her works are shaped in ways that accentuate movement and instability, challenging the traditional view of painting by creating three-dimensional stand-ins for the objects they represent.

 Throughout her career, Wayne has explored portals and thresholds, depicted in the abstract or pictorial, while some of her more recent work uses trompe l'oeil and verisimilitude to challenge viewers’ own perceptions.
 In What's Inside, a series from 2017-2018, she depicts containers, windows and shaped panels in exaggerated and skewed perspectives, blurring the lines between the reality of the painting as an object and the illusion of the image they represent.
 This is particularly true for her larger scale paintings as one envisions stepping across thresholds into imagined interiors.
 Wayne's closets, which can be thought of as hiding spots from the outside world as much as spaces for safekeeping, and her broken and boarded up windows, are meditations on the state of our society and the environment.